vectorgrp/XCPlite/README.md

 - Use the xcplib API to create context and span, measure durations.

 c_demo:
-  Shows more complex data objects (structs, arrays), calibration objects (axis, maps and curves).
+  Shows more complex data objects (structs, arrays) and calibration objects (axis, maps and curves).
   Measurement variables on stack and in global memory.
   Consistent calibration changes and measurement.
   Calibration page switching and EPK version check.